wjc-van-es/ps-eda-kafka-docker-1rst-app/readme.md

 to use Apache Kafka software to implement it.

 ## Purpose
-In the course the example was presented running with locally installed kafka, zookeeper & the Confluent schema-registry software components.
+In the course the example was presented running with locally installed kafka and zookeeper software components.
 This requires some work, which may be instructive if you want to learn about some basic principles of Kafka and how to configure it.
 However, it is much more convenient to run all necessary software components in separate docker containers.
 Especially when you are already familiar with Docker and Docker Compose technology.